jhallen/vivado_setup/README.md

 ![image](images/create4.png)

 XSDK creates the application project and a BSP project for it.
-The BSP (Board Support Package) project has the source code for the peripherals that are included in the hardware.
-You end up with three projects:
+The BSP (Board Support Package) project has Xilinx provided source code for the peripherals that are included in the hardware.
+You end up with three
+projects:

 ![image](images/create5.png)

+The application project ("fred" above) has your code.
+It is linked with a library produced from the BSP project.
+The BSP project in turn depends on the hardware wrapper project which was created based on the .hdf file.

 <a name="xsdksc"/>